Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 The Drive Down

-whole gang was here.
-We were 30 minutes behind schedule, but I knew we had
+We were 30 minutes behind schedule.
+However, Marla had

-enough time to drive down and arrive exactly at 10:30 as planned.
+could still arrive exactly at 10:30 am as planned.

-We drove five cars down to Galveston.
+We had an impressive caravan of five cars heading down to Galveston.
 Marla and I were in the lead.
 Marissa

 used her car to take Sam and Shira with her.
 Neil and Ellen took Larry

-and Roz with them.
-George took Mara, Mary, and Lynn with him.
+and Roz with them in a rental car.
+George Sargent took Mara, Mary, and Lynn with him.
 George Grega

 took Betty and Gary with him.